Informatievlaanderen/Informatie-Vlaanderen-Java-Framework/README.txt

-README for AGIV Java Security Framework Project
+README for GeoSecure Java Security Framework Project
 ===============================================

 === 1.
 Introduction

-This project contains the source code tree of the AGIV Java Security Framework.
+This project contains the source code tree of the GeoSecure Java Security Framework.
-The source code is hosted at: http://code.google.com/p/agiv-security/
+The source code is hosted at: https://github.com/Informatievlaanderen/GeoSecure-Java-Framework

 === 2.
 Requirements

-The following is required for compiling the AGIV Java Security Framework.
+The following is required for compiling the GeoSecure Java Security Framework.
 * Oracle Java 1.7.0_45
 * Apache Maven 3.1.1